Why the customer experience is so important in retail?

 #6 Take care of your employees

 Say what?
 Wasn’t this a blog post about customer experience?
 It is, but one thing that’s super important when it comes to CX is the customer service you provide.
 And this tip goes beyond fast response times and being helpful in emails and on the phone.
 Because the most crucial factor to be able to offer extraordinary customer service is your employees.
 So take care of your employees – show them that you care, educate them, and motivate them.
 Learn from the old expression “If you take care of your employees, they will take care of your customers”.
-So make sure you start in the right end with your employees, and the customer experience will improve as well!
+So make sure you start at the right end with your employees, and the customer experience will improve as well!
 Talk about win-win.

 The importance of customer experience is at an all-time high!
 And it will not go down.
 You need to prioritize it and start sooner rather than later.
 Because customer expectations are high and you need to meet them to stay in the game!